- 555 University Avenue, Clinic 9, Main Floor, Burton Wing

 The program offers two (2) positions under the Canadian Rheumatology Association Summer Studentship Program.
 This program allows for medical students to garner experience in paediatric rheumatology.
 They have the opportunity to see a full spectrum of paediatric rheumatic diseases.

 The Division of Rheumatology has a limited number of position(s) available for internships in clinical research and medical administration.
-Internship placements are available to students enrolled a recognized college or university program.
+Internship placements are only available to students enrolled a recognized college or university program for clinical research or medical administration who require an internship in order to graduate.

 Applications must be sent to firstname.lastname@example.org.